World Economic Forum’s AI head on how to protect human rights without stifling innovation

 Her insistence on the value of such bodies is drawn in part from the fact that she established an AI ethics advisory program at Lucid.ai in 2014.
 Though Google’s DeepMind disbanded a health-related board last year, Firth-Butterfield thinks the DeepMind board structure was sound.
 Sources told the Wall Street Journal that the board was denied information requested for its oversight duties.

-Transparency is core to tech companies avoiding the perception that they’re only interested in the appearance of doing good — sometimes called ethics theater or ethics washing.
-AI ethics boards should be independent, entitled to draw information from business practices and allowed to go directly to a company’s board of directors or talk about their work publicly.
+Transparency is essential if tech companies want to overcome the perception that they’re only interested in the appearance of doing good — sometimes called ethics theater or ethics washing.
+AI ethics boards should be independent, entitled to draw information from business practices, and allowed to go directly to a company’s board of directors or talk about their work publicly.

 The establishment of an ethics board or appointment of a C-suite executive to oversee ethical use of AI systems can be part of a broader strategy that helps businesses protect human rights without stifling innovation, she added.
-“What we want to do is make sure they think about putting in either a chief AI officer or a chief technology ethics Officer — Salesforce just created that position — or an advisory board.”
+“What we want to do is make sure they think about putting in either a chief AI officer or a chief technology ethics officer — Salesforce just created that position — or an advisory board.”

 “We’re also advising that [companies] think about ethics at the beginning, so when you start having ideas for a product, that’s the time to bring in your ethics officer, because then you’re not going to spend a huge amount of money on the R&D,” she said.